ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/HPA/README.md

       targetAverageUtilization: 50
 ```

-We can also create HPA with the following single command as well.
+We can also create HPA with the following single command as well:
 ```sh
 kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=10
 ```